SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 so they use the default value of zero that the property wrapper specifies.

-The second initializer, ``init(wrappedValue:)``, is called when you specify an initial value for the property that's being wrapped.
+The second initializer, ``init(wrappedValue:)``, is called when you specify an initial value for the property.

 .. testcode:: property-wrapper-init
     :compile: true